ilanlal/basic-telegram-bot-remastered/README.md

 ## Crash Course

-Copy the contents of the `src/lib/TelegramBotClient.js` file into new file named `TelegramBotClient.gs` in your Google Apps Script project.
+Copy the contents of the `src/lib/TelegramBotProxy.js` file into new file named `TelegramBotProxy.gs` in your Google Apps Script project.

+> Note: the file extension should be `.gs` for Google Apps Script.

 Then, you can use the following code to send a message using your Telegram bot: